Optimal quantum operations at zero energy cost

 At every iteration of the recursive protocol, the total probability of success increases, while the average fidelity decreases.
 In general, the relation between fidelity and probability of success is not optimal, because the histories leading to successful outcomes are mixed incoherently: at the $T$-th step, the successful quantum operation has the form

 where $M_k$ are the Kraus operators defined in Eq. (\ref{Mk}).
-Now, we have a systematic method to increase the fidelity while keeping the same success probability: the goal is accomplished by taking the L\"uders reduction of $\map M^{(T)}$ and performing eigenstate alignment on the output.
+Now, we have a systematic method to increase the fidelity while keeping the same success probability: the method is to take the L\"uders reduction of $\map M^{(T)}$ and to perform eigenstate alignment on the output.
 The following paragraphs highlight the main features of this method.